 These board books are so beautifully presented and the inside does not disappoint.
-Bird House and Bug Hotel are both illustated by Clover Robin and written by Libby Walden.
+Bird House, Bug Hotel and Animal Homes are all illustated by Clover Robin and written by Libby Walden.

-I first spotted these books in January when I was on the look out for great books of 2018 and after my eldest daughter and I discovered her school’s own bug hotel, I preordered Bug Hotel.
+I first spotted these books in 2018 when I was on the look out for great books for the new year and after my eldest daughter and I discovered her school’s own bug hotel, I preordered Bug Hotel.

 In Bug Hotel each double page is as if you are stepping in to the bug hotel itself with great explanations of various bugs including a butterfly and spider.
 More complex vocabulary is introduced and the lift the flaps make the read a super enjoyable one.